biobakery/breadcrumbs/README.md

 ## Dependencies: ##

-NOTE: Dependencies will be installed, if needed, with the setup.py install function below.
+NOTE: Python dependencies will be automatically installed, if needed, when installing BreadCrumbs.
-Manual installs of the following dependencies should not be required.
+The R libraries are not automatically installed.
+Please install the required R libraries manually.

 1. Cogent 		https://pypi.python.org/pypi/cogent
 2. MatplotLib 		http://matplotlib.org/downloads.html